 This article was originally published in November, 2013.
 We're republishing it today in case you've got some free time to make your own simple puzzle game.

 "Worst fruit/vegetable thrusting game I have EVER played."
-The Guardian's games critic Keith Stuart thus appraised the first game I ever made.
-It was built using PuzzleScript - Stephen Lavelle's puzzle game creation tool - and goes by the name of Avocado Pusher .
+This is how the Guardian's games critic Keith Stuart appraised the first game I ever made.
+It was built using PuzzleScript—Stephen Lavelle's puzzle game creation tool—and goes by the name of Avocado Pusher.
 You use a giant finger to push little avocados into swimming pools.
 "Typical Guardian," I shot back.
 "I bet if it had been 'Fancy Artisanal Loaf Pusher' you'd be all over that."

-I'm saying this not just to point out that Keith was wrong, but to stress how easily you can use PuzzleScript to give you a working game.
-In the 20 minutes of time I had before I needed to head to the pub I worked out what the most basic commands in the game engine would achieve and created my own items and avatar by fiddling with the colours and pixel patterns in a pre-existing level editor.
+I'm saying this not just to point out that Keith was wrong, but to stress how easily PuzzleScript can give you a working game.
+In the 20 minutes before I needed to head to the pub I worked out what the most basic commands in the game engine would achieve and created my own items and avatar by fiddling with the colours and pixel patterns in a pre-existing level editor.
 The end result was insanely straightforward but, crucially, worked as a puzzle game.

 The anatomy of the PuzzleScript script is as follows: